robotframework/WebDemo/README.rst

 -------------

-A precondition for running the tests is having `Robot Framework`_ and Selenium2Library_ installed, and they in turn require Python_.
+A precondition for running the tests is having `Robot Framework`_ and SeleniumLibrary_ installed, and they in turn require Python_.
 Robot Framework `installation instructions`__ cover both Robot and Python installations, and Selenium2Library has its own `installation instructions`__.

-In practice it is easiest to install Robot Framework and Selenium2Library along with its dependencies using `pip`_ package manager.
+In practice it is easiest to install Robot Framework and SeleniumLibrary along with its dependencies using `pip`_ package manager.
 Once you have pip installed, all you need to do is running these commands::